 Here in New Richmond, WI, I am in zone 4b and my first fall frost is September 28, and the last spring frost date is May 11.

-- Details explain that these sunflower seeds can be directly planted in the ground FTER the the danger of frost.
+- Details explain that these sunflower seeds can be directly planted in the ground AFTER the danger of frost.

 - Bloom dates or maturity are helpful because once you know when your last spring frost is, you can count backwards 6-8 weeks and start your seeds indoors.
 By the time the danger of frost has passed, your seedlings can go in the ground with almost a month head start and bloom earlier.
 In this example, the sunflower blooms in almost 80 days.
 If we planted the seeds outdoors after the frost (May 11), 80 days later I would see those bright sunnies.
 That would be July 30th!
 If we started those seeds indoors 30 days earlier, we would see sunflowers bloom June 30th!

-- This cool flower packet doesn’t give zone information, but it does tell us some other clues.
+- Snapdragons are a cool flower.
+But this cool flower packet doesn’t give zone information, however, it does tell us some other clues.

 - Another clue.
 This information tells me that it likes cooler temps.

-A few that I will be planting are shown below: Bachelors Buttons, Rudbeckia (Black Eyed Susans) and Ammi.
-For a list of my favorite cool and warm season annuals, check out my Favorites List in this Blog.
+A few that I will be planting are shown below: Snapdragons, Bachelors Buttons, Yarrow and Feverfew.
+For a list of my favorite cool and warm season annuals, check out my Extending the Season Blog.